 6. Add a URL to your LinkedIn landing page

-One good thing with the LinkedIn Lead Gen Forms is that you can streamline the data transfer using third-party automation integration provided by official partners like LeadsBridge.
+A great thing about LinkedIn Lead Gen Forms is that you can streamline the data transfer using third-party automation integration provided by official partners like LeadsBridge.

 LinkedIn stores your leads from your LinkedIn Lead Gen Forms in a simple, downloadable CSV file.
 The problem with this method is that a manual download means the possibility of error, repetitive tasks, and wasting of time.
 Most importantly, when users sign up to download a document or a demo on a LinkedIn Lead Gen Form, they expect to get it immediately.

-Welcome emails have the highest open rate, at a whopping 82%.
-This is because customers expect them to land in their inbox, once they interact with a business.
+Most importantly, when users sign up to download a document or a demo on a LinkedIn Lead Gen Form, they expect to get it immediately.
+Welcome emails have the highest open rate at 82%.
+This is because customers expect them in their inbox, once they interact with a business.

-More than eight out of ten people will open a welcome email, generating four times as many opens and 10 times as many clicks as other email types.
+More than 8 out of 10 people will open a welcome email.
+This means generating four times as many opens and 10 times as many clicks as other email types.

-The timeliness of the information is very important, which is why you need a solution that isn’t manually downloading and uploading a CSV file to access your lead data.
+The timeliness of the information is very important, which is why you need a solution that doesn’t manually download and upload a CSV file to access your lead data.

-These problems can be solved by using a LinkedIn CRM integration through LeadsBridge.
+These problems can be solved by using one of LeadsBridge’s LinkedIn CRM integrations.
 Our platform connects your favorite marketing tools with hundreds of CRMs and email marketing software.
-By doing so, you can quickly and automatically follow up with your leads from LinkedIn Lead Gen Form, giving them a seamless and smooth experience that statistically increases conversions.
+Then, you can quickly and automatically follow up with your leads from LinkedIn Lead Gen Form, giving them a seamless and smooth experience that helps increase conversions.

 Moreover, LeadsBridge enables companies to sync their CRM to LinkedIn Matched Audiences for CRM and email remarketing.
 With the LeadsBridge integrations, you can segment your incoming leads into different forms you create.
 Also, you will receive an email receipt of each lead coming in.